Chart Color Schemes

 Glen Innes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Glen Innes' dwelling structure, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings.
 This compares to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
-Home ownership in Glen Innes stood at 48.5%, with mortgaged dwellings at 25.7% and rented ones at 25.8%.
+Home ownership in Glen Innes was 48.5%, with mortgaged dwellings at 25.7% and rented ones at 25.8%.
 The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,100.
 Median weekly rent in Glen Innes was $220, compared to Non-Metro NSW's $240.
-Nationally, Glen Innes' mortgage repayments were lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Glen Innes' mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing